Trachea: Congenital disorders

 Tracheal agenesis is a rare birth defect in which the trachea fails to develop.
 The defect is usually fatal though sometimes surgical intervention has been successful.

 A tracheoesophageal fistula is a congenital defect in which the trachea and esophagus are abnormally connected (a fistula).
 This is because of abnormalities in the separation between the trachea and oesophagus during development.
-This occurs in approximately 1 in 3000 births, and the most common abnormalities is a separation of the upper and lower ends of the oesophagus, with the upper end finishing in a closed pouch.
+This occurs in approximately 1 in 3,000 births, and the most common abnormalities is a separation of the upper and lower ends of the oesophagus, with the upper end finishing in a closed pouch.
 Other abnormalities may be associated with this, including cardiac abnormalities, or VACTERL syndrome.
 Such fistulas may be detected before a baby is born because of excess amniotic fluid; after birth, they are often associated with pneumonitis and pneumonia because of aspiration of food contents.
 Congenital fistulas are often treated by surgical repair.
 In adults, fistulas may occur because of erosion into the trachea from nearby malignant tumours, which erode into both the trachea and the oesophagus.
-Initially, these often result in coughing from swallowed contents of the oesophagus that are aspirated through the trachea, often progressing to fatal pneumonia; unfortunately, there is rarely a curative treatment.
+Initially, these often result in coughing from swallowed contents of the oesophagus that are aspirated through the trachea, often progressing to fatal pneumonia; there is rarely a curative treatment.
 A tracheo-oesophageal puncture is a surgically created hole between the trachea and the esophagus in a person who has had their larynx removed.
 Air travels upwards from the surgical connection to the upper oesophagus and the pharynx, creating vibrations that create sound that can be used for speech.
 The purpose of the puncture is to restore a person's ability to speak after the vocal cords have been removed.

 Sometimes as an anatomical variation one or more of the tracheal rings are formed as complete rings, rather than horseshoe shaped rings.
 These O rings are smaller than the normal C-shaped rings and can cause narrowing (stenosis) of the trachea, resulting in breathing difficulties.
 An operation called a slide tracheoplasty can open up the rings and rejoin them as wider rings, shortening the length of the trachea.
 Slide tracheoplasty is said to be the best option in treating tracheal stenosis.

 Mounier-Kuhn syndrome is a rare congenital disorder of an abnormally enlarged trachea, characterised by absent elastic fibres, smooth muscle thinning, and a tendency to get recurrent respiratory tract infections.